Meta Business Scam: How to Spot and Avoid Facebook Account Phishing Attacks

 At Busy Bee Media, we want to ensure you’re well-informed about an emerging scam affecting Facebook users.
 This scam begins with an unsolicited message in Facebook users’ inboxes, posing as “Meta Business Support” or a similarly misleading title.
 The message falsely claims that the recipient’s Facebook page has been disabled due to violating Meta’s Terms of Service, such as the unauthorized use of images, sharing misleading content, or misrepresenting a brand’s identity.
 It may even suggest that prior warnings about these infringements have been issued, urging immediate action to prevent the permanent deletion of the page.
 Typically, a link titled “Confirm Account,” “Appeal Disabling,” or “View Details Here” is provided.
+However, this seemingly innocuous link redirects the recipient to a counterfeit phishing website that impersonates Facebook’s login page.
+When users enter their login credentials on this fraudulent site, they unknowingly provide scammers full access to their Facebook accounts.
+This scam preys on fear and urgency, as the prospect of quickly resolving a disabled page often prompts victims to act hastily without verifying the legitimacy of the message.Here’s a breakdown of how the “Your Page Has Been Disabled” phishing scam on Facebook operates:

 A) Users receive an unsolicited message in their Facebook inbox, often from a sender posing as “Facebook Business Support” or “Facebook Copyright Division.”
 The notice alleges that the user’s Facebook page has been deactivated due to reported violations, adding credibility by mentioning third-party complaints.
+Common violations mentioned include:- Unauthorized use of images

 - Dissemination of misleading, inaccurate, or harmful content